-We use Kundalini energy in the body to access certain physical, emotional, and spiritual experiences – “experiencing the soul”.
+We use Kundalini energy in the body to access certain physical, emotional, and spiritual experiences – “experiencing the self”

-These practices were sacred and only after you had passed extensive initiation were you allowed to continue your training.
+While the Kundalini Yoga we know in the US today is widely taught by white presenting individuals like myself, these practices have been sacred for thousands of years to Native India.
+It was only after you had passed extensive initiation were you allowed to continue your training with a Kundalini Yoga Master.
 These practices helped people get out of their own heads and experience what it was like to awaken the dormant kundalini energy within them.

 There are many aspects to Kundalini Yoga that are sometimes hard to understand, and as a Yoga Instructor, I always try to break it down in the simplest way so even the most novice of yogis can follow along.

 There’s the physical aspect of it – the postures that are the “physical technology” part.
 We call these “Asanas” or “Kriyas” .... or the workout part.
 This is where we push the body past it’s physical limits to clear the mind, and quiet the soul, causing us to tune in to our higher selves and listen to the messages meant for us.
 This includes sweating - to balance hormones and clear the toxins from their hiding places.
 Kundalini Kriyas are usually specific to what is trying to be accomplished - there are literally thousands of kriyas to choose from - focusing on everything from aligning the chakras to cleansing the lymphatic system.